mindstorm38/portablemc/README.md

 **Your password is not saved!** Only tokens are saved *(the official launcher also does that)* in the file `portablemc_auth.json` in the working directory.

+### Shell completion
+The launcher can generate shell completions scripts for Bash and Zsh shells through the `portablemc show completion {bash,zsh}` command.
+If you need precise explanation on how to install the completions, read this command's help message. **This command needs to be re-run for every new version of the launcher**, you're not affected if you directly eval the result.

+*Note that Zsh completion scripts can be used both as an auto-load script and as evaluated one.*

 ## Offline support
 This launcher can be used without internet access under certain conditions.
 Launching